Canadian Tire: Retail

-In 2009, the chain introduced a new store concept it dubbed the "Smart store" featuring "boutiques" that prominently showcase products within the chain's core product categories.
+In 2009, Canadian Tire introduced a new "Smart store" concept featuring "boutiques" that prominently showcased products within the chain's core product categories.
 Popular product categories such as auto parts and home goods were moved towards the front of the store to improve their prominence, and some locations began to sell common groceries as a pilot project.

-In June 2015, the chain opened its largest location to-date at South Edmonton Common, which features two floors, widened and expanded departments, various interactive experiences (including a driving simulator and virtual reality), as well as a rotating exhibit of Hockey Canada memorabilia.
-This remained the largest location until the 100th anniversary opening of the Carlingwood Mall, Ottawa location in September 2022.

 With the demise of Target's businesses in Canada in 2015, Canadian Tire acquired the leases of 12 former Target store locations.